sujeong-lee/dmass_analysis/README.md

 * DMASS: [download](https://drive.google.com/uc?export=download&id=1XABi761R4OLsWxmQZGW03t40jOWvgC_q)
 * randoms: [download](https://drive.google.com/uc?export=download&id=1mek4JB6PiKK0S0rpuUGnPlEuSnN2GZPD)

-1. Probability and systematics weights: The `CMASS_PROB` column contains a CMASS membership probability for each source.
-This column should be applied to sources as a weight.
-Systematics weight `WEIGHT` has been characterized in Section 4 in [the catalog paper](https://arxiv.org/abs/1906.01136).
-These two columns should be used as `weight = CMASS_PROB * WEIGHT` for any two-point computations.
+The DMASS catalog includes 'CMASS_PROB', the selection weights for the DES Y1 GOLD galaxies that weights GOLD galaxies to produce a statistical match to the BOSS CMASS sample.
+See Section 3.4 of [the catalog paper](https://arxiv.org/abs/1906.01136) for details.
+Systematics weight `WEIGHT_SYS` has been characterized in Section 4 of the paper.
+These weights should be applied for any two-point function-related computations.

+To use the catalogs, follow the steps below:

+1. Exclude contaminated regions and noisy sources as follows: for dmass  : `(VETO != 0) && (CMASS_PROB > 0.01)`
+for random : `(VETO != 0)`

-2. Excluding low probability galaxies: In the catalog paper, we remove galaxies lower than a probability threshold `CMASS_PROB < 0.01` to reduce noise and yield the same number density as CMASS.
-More details can be found in Section 3.5 in [the catalog paper](https://arxiv.org/abs/1906.01136).
-We recommend users to apply the same cut but leave it as user's choice.
+`VETO != 0` keeps galaxies in the regions where the impact of survey properties (observing condition, depth) is negligible.
+The cut `CMASS_PROB > 0.01` removes low probability galaxies that are less likely to be a CMASS.
+The cut was determined to yield the same number density as CMASS.
+More details can be found in Section 3.5 of [the catalog paper](https://arxiv.org/abs/1906.01136).
+We recommend applying the same cut as stated here but leave it as the user's choice.

+2. Apply weights to the DMASS galaxies as follows:
+`weight = CMASS_PROB * WEIGHT_SYS`

 ## Measurements and chains